notesbytom/notesbytom/cisco-switch/catalyst_port-security.md

 * [`dot1x pae authenticator`][7]
   * REQURED for Switch to authenticate clients with RADIUS (802.1x)
   * This might NOT be required for MAB?
 PAE is for responding to dot1x messages on the port.
+  * PAE = "Port Access Entity (PAE) type"
 * [`authentication port-control auto`][5]
   * Old command was `dot1x port-control ...`
   * REQUIRED for RADIUS auth on port.
-  * PAE = "Port Access Entity (PAE) type"
 * [`mab`][6]
   * Enable MAC-Based Authentication on a switchport.
   * `eap` is an optional parameter for this command.
-  * Other form of this command: dot1x mac-auth-bypass.
+  * Older form of this command: dot1x mac-auth-bypass.
 * [`authentication host-mode ...`][5]
   * How many hosts get access to authenticated port and if they must separately authenticate.
   * Requires: authentication port-control auto